sravan9097/sravanportfolio/src/content/case-studies/growthy.md

 ### 1. Balancing AI Feedback with Human Judgment

 Early prototypes made users feel as if AI was “grading” their learning.
-We redesigned the experience so AI became a **coach**, not a critic — giving supportive, conversational feedback and allowing users to choose whether to apply suggestions. -->
+We redesigned the experience so AI became a **coach**, not a critic, giving supportive, conversational feedback and allowing users to choose whether to apply suggestions. -->

 ## Outcomes & Impact